NMAAHC/nmaahcmm/README.md

 The documentation below sets expectations for the types of files that are created and submitted in accession processes for different media formats.
 The following scripts rely explicitly on these structures and must be updated if the definitions change:  [restructureSIP](https://github.com/aeschweik/nmaahcmm/restructureSIP) and [verifySIP](https://github.com/aeschweik/nmaahcmm/verifySIP)

 #### definitions
+* Package (AIP) = finalized directory with structured/fleshed-out content information (in "objects" folder) and preservation description information (in "metadata" folder) for one media item (e.g. one tape or one film).
 * Package (SIP) = "as-submitted" directory containing the content information and preservation description information generated upon digitization of one or more media items.
-* Package (AIP) = finalized directory with structured/fleshed-out content information (in "objects" folder) and preservation description information (in "metadata" folder) for one media item (e.g. one tape or one film).
 * Collection = parent directory containing all packages that belong to the same contributor.
 Collections are grouped by last name and can encompass any number of format of media item.
 * Name_Of_Event and Digitization_Location = NMAAHC digitizes both in-house and on the road.
 This information is included in package structures to provide context on when and where the files were created.

-#### proposed AIP directory structure
+#### AIP directory structure: outline

 ├── Collection name: SC0001_YYYYMMDD_LASTNAME1